The Ladybird, the Mace and Jack the Ripper

 Grabbing Maddy roughly by the arm, he held her captive.

 ‘You’re whore enough for us.
 How would you like to be serviced by this?
 After all, you should be able to handle it.’

 Smirking at his own joke, he pointed the rod at her.
 Drunk and grinning like a lunatic, his wig was askew, his face flushed and distorted, his eyes bulged and spittle-flecked the corners of his mouth.
 Sarah was frightened.

 She dropped her eyes to his crotch, surprised that there was no bulge.
 Jonny won’t play, she thought, perhaps that’s why there was a problem last night.

 ‘Maybe Sir, when the others arrive I can help,’ and seeking to appease him she made to caress him.
 Reeling away from her touch, he swung at her with his fist and she fell.

 ‘You filthy Trollope!
 How dare you touch me?
 Don’t you know who I am?’
 He bellowed, ‘hold her down.
 She needs a lesson in how to behave in company.’

 Maddy tried to rise, the others grabbed her limbs and held her down.
 Fighting to protect herself she tried to kick out, but they did not release their hold.

-Bending down he ripped her bodice, her breasts exposed, he came close, and like an animal he bit at her.
+Bending down he ripped her bodice, her breasts exposed, he came close, and like an animal, he bit at her.
 She felt a searing pain.
 She screamed.
 He stood, and spat out the nipple he had bitten off.
 He laughed.
-One man retched, none let go, but all averted their eyes, maintaining their grip of her limbs.
+One man retched, none let go, but all averted their eyes, maintaining their grip on her limbs.

 ‘Sir enough please, we can send her back with Jenkins.’